Physiology (MS)

 Program Requirements

-At least 30 credit hours beyond the baccalaureate degree are required for the degree of Master of Science.
+At least 30 credit hours (16 Required and 14 Elective credit hours) beyond the baccalaureate degree are required for the degree of Master of Science.
 A maximum of six (6) credit hours may be credited from post-baccalaureate work in other professional or graduate degree programs.

 Minimum Course Requirements